sqmgr/sqmgr-api/README.md

-# SqMGR - An online football squares manager application
+# sqmgr-api - The backend for SqMGR

 ## To start development